top of page

 Day 4

 Meet Enslaved Africans, who, while many do not associate chattel slavery with New England, were here.
 As English colonists gained wealth through various extractive enterprises, some became wealthy enough to enslave Africans in forced household and economic labor activities, which further fueled their wealth and success.
 Indigenous land dispossession, property, trade, capitalism, commodification, and enslaved labor all intertwine in this colonial moment.
 This day’s framing lecture will be given by Dr. Kabria Baumgartner, a leading scholar of New England Black history.
 Next you will travel to Portsmouth, located at the mouth of Great Bay Estuary’s main influx river, the Piscataqua River, and the Atlantic Ocean.
-Here, facing the sea that carried global colonialism and the radical changes that came with it to these shores, you will be guided on a walking tour of the Portsmouth African Burying Ground and other significant Black history sites by the Black Heritage Trail of New Hampshire, an educational non-profit.
+Here, facing the sea that carried global colonialism and the radical changes that came with it to these shores, you will be guided on a walking tour of the Portsmouth African Burying Ground and other significant Black history sites by the Black Heritage Trail of New Hampshire and with customized stops provided by Strawbery Banke Museum.

 Day 5